-Social selling has become a must-have strategy for most SDRs and other sales professionals.
+Social selling has become a must-have strategy for most SDRs, marketing, and other sales professionals.
 Leveraging social media to build connections, generate new leads, and become an industry thought leader is common nowadays.

 But why is social selling so important?
 How to do it right?
 What are some best practices?
 And how to make sure that you get the best out of your social selling campaigns?